 „Learning to play jazz was not the only challenge for me, but also to sound in a particular way, determined by my background...
 I had to take a completely unknown path, in every sense of the word...“

-While preparing a solo tour, Tihomir is currently also working on a piano trio record, in which he will take us once again in his remarkable way, through the ancient stories of the hilly Balkan region...
+While preparing a solo tour, Tihomir is currently also working on a piano trio record, in which he will take us once again in his remarkable way, through the modern stories of the hilly Balkan region...